int128/gradle-ssh-plugin/README.md

 -------------

 This is an open source software licensed under the Apache License Version 2.0.
-Send me an issue or pull request.

-Documents is maintained on [the repository of gradle-ssh-plugin.github.io](https://github.com/gradle-ssh-plugin/gradle-ssh-plugin.github.io).
+Feel free to open issues or pull requests.

 ### Development

 Gradle SSH Plugin internally uses [Groovy SSH](https://github.com/int128/groovy-ssh) library.
 It depends on [JSch](http://www.jcraft.com/jsch/).

+The document is maintained on the repository of Groovy SSH.

 #### Acceptance Test